 The Importance of Utilizing a Centralized Solution

 As already noted, you’re probably connecting with your leads in a variety of ways.
 That’s fine.

-But if you’re capturing those leads using a mix of tools and apps, email marketing software and CRMs, you’re going to find it challenging to keep it all organized.
-That’s why segmenting leads is important.
+But if you’re capturing those leads using a mix of tools and apps, email marketing software, and CRMs, you’re going to find it challenging to keep it all organized.
+That’s why segmenting leads is essential.